 The last and most important goal is to create a safe learning environment for all who come to the campus.
 Students and staff deserve a school and work environment where they feel safe and comfortable.
 Those that work hard in the classroom will achieve academic mastery and grow in their involvement with the school as well as the church community.

 It is an exciting time for the community of St. Francis.
 The Franciscan School looks to celebrate all of the pieces that have culminated in twenty years of excellent catholic education.
-As the celebration continues the school looks to move forward with the promise of continued excellence in academics, faith and service.
+The school looks to move forward with the promise of continued excellence in academics, faith and service.